Luegg/blitztags/readme.md

 }
 ```

+This library is distributed under the [MIT](http://en.wikipedia.org/wiki/MIT_License) license.

 ## Idea

 blitztags is inspired by [Play! templates](http://www.playframework.com/documentation/2.1.x/ScalaTemplates) which also reuses the Scala language constructs.
 Unlike Play! templates, blitztags does not require any additional parsing and is fully supported in every Scala IDE.